Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 Does this tool certify incident readiness?

 No. It does not certify compliance or prove that your incident process will work under pressure.
-It tells you whether the governance posture looks credible enough to trust.
+The results indicate whether the governance posture looks credible enough to trust.

 Does this tool store or transmit my answers?